alephdata/countrynames/README.md

 to incorporate common names for countries, and even some limited misspellings, as they occur in source data.

-There is also support for fuzzy matching, which uses a heuristic based on Levenshtein distance.
+There is also support for fuzzy matching, which uses a heuristic based on levenshtein distance.

 ## Usage